Sulforaphane: benefits, dosage, contraindications

 Prostate cancer ✪✪✪✪✪

-PSA (Prostate-Specific Antigen) is a protein produced by prostate cells.
-Its measurement in blood is commonly used as a biological marker to assess prostate health.
-An abnormal elevation in PSA levels can indicate inflammation, benign enlargement, or, in some cases, prostate cancer.
-A study revealed that supplementation with 20 mg of sulforaphane (Prostaphane) three times a day for six months slows the increase in PSA levels, extending the PSA doubling time by 86% compared to placebo.
-Another research, using a sulforaphane-rich extract derived from broccoli sprouts (35.2 mg per day for 20 weeks), also increased this interval by 57% in patients with recurrent prostate cancer.
-A recent ESCAPE study showed that a weekly consumption of glucoraphanin-enriched soup (sulforaphane precursor) for 12 months in men under active surveillance significantly reduced changes in gene expression associated with oncogenic pathways, potentially decreasing cancer progression risk.
-These promising results suggest a beneficial role of sulforaphane in clinical management of prostate cancer.
+The PSA (Prostate-Specific Antigen) is a protein produced by prostate cells.
+Its measurement in the blood is commonly used as a biomarker to assess prostate health.
+An abnormal elevation of PSA levels can indicate inflammation, benign prostatic hyperplasia, or, in some cases, prostate cancer.
+A study found that supplementation with 20 mg of sulforaphane (Prostaphane) three times daily for six months slowed the increase in PSA levels, extending the PSA doubling time by 86% compared with placebo.
+Another study, using a sulforaphane-rich extract derived from broccoli sprouts (35.2 mg per day for 20 weeks), also increased this doubling time by 57% in patients with recurrent prostate cancer.
+A recent ESCAPE study found that weekly consumption of soup enriched with glucoraphanin (a precursor of sulforaphane) for 12 months in men on active surveillance significantly reduced gene expression changes associated with oncogenic pathways, potentially lowering the risk of cancer progression.
+These promising results suggest a beneficial role for sulforaphane in the clinical management of prostate cancer.

 Posologie